Java 9 Modules Cheat Sheet

 In our Java 9 Modules Cheat Sheet, we go over the most useful declarations, mechanisms, attributes, and flags for the Java Platform Module System introduced in Java 9.

-If you see yourself using Java 9 now or in the future, this 1-page reference for the most important Java 9 modules concepts, keywords, and command line options could be really handy.
+If you see yourself using Java 9 now or in the future, this one page reference for the most important Java 9 modules concepts, keywords, and command line options could be really handy.
 You can download the Java 9 Modules Cheat Sheet PDF by clicking the image at the bottom of the page.

 - What Is a Java Module?